go-zoo/trash/README.md

   func main() {
     t := trash.New(logger, "json")
     t2 := trash.New(logger, "xml")
-    // The dump will write all errors from the provided trash in a log file. trash.NewDump(file, t, t2)
+    // The dump will write all errors from the provided trash in a log file or any io.Writer. trash.NewDump(file, t, t2)

     if 1 != 2 {